-If you've ever dreamed about packing a suitcase and moving to Provence to live your best life in the South of France, we're here to tell you that not only is your dream is possible and manageable, it’s also an excellent idea.
+If you’ve ever dreamed about packing a suitcase and moving to Provence to live your best life in the South of France, we’re here to tell you that not only is your dream possible and manageable, but it’s also an excellent idea.

 You might find useful: